yehia67/documentation/contribution/0.1/style-guide.md

 Please follow our [style guide](#style-guide) when you write and edit articles.

-## Push content to our GitHub repository
+### Push content to our GitHub repository

-1. After writing or editing content in your local copy of the branch, add your changes
+After writing or editing content in your local copy of the branch, the next step is to push them to our repository.

+1. Add your changes

     ```bash
     git add .